jebaird/scrolljs/README.md

 # Scroll.js

-normalizes the dom scroll api for human consumption. it also adds helper methods that are useful when building anything based off the scroll api such as scroll bars
+scroll.js normalizes the dom scroll api for human consumption.
+It also contains helper methods that are useful when building anything based off the scroll api such as scroll bars.

 ## Examples